ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise27/README.md

 Initially, the project is rather simple.
 It just contains the class Employee.
-This class is supposed to serve as a base class for a number of derived classes just in exercise 26.
+This class is supposed to serve as a base class for a number of derived classes just as in exercise 26.

   1. Examine the Employee class.
 You can see that an employee just has a name, nothing more.
 The rules for how a salary is calculated are now